Student Academic Policies and Procedures Manual

 In late February, M.S.W. students will receive emails (to their Fordham email address) regarding cap and gown orders as well as information on ordering online tickets for the graduation ceremony.

 You are an August M.S.W. graduate if you are completing degree requirements in the summer semester.
-August graduates are encouraged to participate in the commencement ceremony in May.
+August graduates are permitted and encouraged to participate in the commencement ceremony in May.
 August graduates receive their diplomas in November.
 Please note: your application for graduation must reflect the August date.

 Speakers and Awards